Version 0.99-19

 The TAB_DEFAULT variable controls the default value of the TAB variable for new buffers.
 So, if you read a file, the initial value of the TAB variable for the buffer associated with the file will be equal to the value of TAB_DEFAULT.

-The USE_TABS variable controls whether or not TABS should be used when generating whitespace.
-If you must use a non-standard value for the tab-width, then it is probably best to avoid TABS altogether and set USE_TABS to 0.
+If you must use a non-standard value for the tab-width, then it is probably best to avoid TABS altogether and set USE_TABS_DEFAULT to 0.

 With the above in mind, what should you put in your .jedrc file?
 If you want to display TABS as 4-column, then put